gvwilson/thirdbit/_posts/2016/2016-09-29-epistocracy-as-privilege.md

 so giving people extra votes if they pass an exam pretty much guarantees more homogeneous thinking.
 Study after study is showing that the more diverse an organization's leaders are, the better the decisions they make.
-Epistocracy might work&mdash;might&mdash;in an unchanging world, but I'm pretty sure it would be a recipe for unfairness, civil strife, and eventual disaster in the world we actually have.
+Epistocracy might work–might–in an unchanging world, but I'm pretty sure it would be a recipe for unfairness, civil strife, and eventual disaster in the world we actually have.